jaredcunha/jaredcunha.github.io/src/blog/2020-02-27-i-am-not-tracking-you.md

 tags: post
 title: "I am not tracking you"
 categories: personal
+excerpt: "Our privacy is more important than ever.
+Technology companies have proven to be cavalier with how our personal data is collected, used, and secured.
+I’m not giving them your data."
 ---

 I am not tracking you on my site.
 I am not using cookies, third party scripts, or any other service that collects your data.